-The proposal should include applicable supplementary documents as instructed PAPPG.
+The proposal should include applicable supplementary documents as instructed in the PAPPG.
 The following items are to be provided as additional supplementary documents.
-Please note that Research.gov currently can only accept one file for Other Supplementary Documents.
-If submitting via Research.gov, please combine all documents designated as Other Supplementary Documents into one PDF.

-Department Chair Letter: A letter from the investigator's department head certifying the applicant's eligibility and department's support of the investigator's proposed plan must be uploaded as a supplementary document and contain only the text provided below:
+Department Head Letter: A letter from the PI's department head certifying the PI's eligibility and the department's concurrence with the PI's proposed plan must be uploaded as a supplementary document and contain only the text provided below:

 "This letter certifies that the PI is a tenured professor (or equivalent) in Department XX and eligible to participate in the BRITE solicitation.
-The department supports the applicant's research and education activities as described in their project description."
+The department is in concurrence with the applicant's research and education activities as described in their project description."